sdewhitt/Genagram/README.md

 ### Implementation Details
 - All generated images are stored in a Vercel blob
 - API endpoints connected via Modal
-- Modal App health tested and upkept every 5 minutes.
-For more details, see main.py in https://github.com/sdewhitt/Pentagram-Modal-Deployment
 - Next.js / Vercel deployment
 - Typescript mainly used

 ### In-Progress Features
-- Logins
-- Full Instagram-like feed scrolling and sharing
+- Authentication and designated storage for users

 ### Future Goals
+- Develop a subpage that functions like an Instagram feed, where users can browse other users' creations and interact with their posts
 - Ensuring the hosted image generation model operates within low-latency thresholds (<2 seconds) while handling multiple concurrent requests
-- Managing the dynamic scaling of GPU resources to handle demand spikes without exceeding cost or causing performance bottlenecks.
+- Managing the dynamic scaling of GPU resources to handle demand spikes without exceeding cost or causing performance bottlenecks
-- Add the ability to search for images semantically
+- Add the ability to search for images semantically across user libraries
 - Prevent harmful or inappropriate content from being generated
 - Build a recommendation system that creates personalized feeds for users, balancing new content discovery with user preferences